 I am a novelist, cultural critic and translator.
-Most recently, I was honored by a Fulbright-Nehru Award (2017-2018) and was appointed the 2016 Scholar-in-Residence at the Center for Critical Race Studies at the University of Houston-Downtown.
-Among other honors, I am the recipient of the Excellence in Teaching Award from the College of Languages, Literatures and Linguistics at the University of Hawai‘i, where I am Professor of English.
+Most recently, I was honored by a Fulbright-Nehru Award (2017-2018); and was appointed the 2016 Scholar-in-Residence at the Center for Critical Race Studies at the University of Houston-Downtown and as Guest Scholar in 2017 at SOAS University (London, UK).
+Among other honors, I am the recipient of both the Excellence in Research Award and the Excellence in Teaching Award from the College of Languages, Literatures and Linguistics at the University of Hawai‘i, where I am Professor of English.

 I am the author of three novels, two volumes of criticism, and a collection of poems.
 GHOST IN THE TAMARIND has just been published by University of Hawai’i Press.
 It is an inter-caste love story set against the background of anti-caste movements in India.
 A previous novel, No End to the Journey, was published by Steerforth Press in 2005.
 Set in a village in South India and drawing on the ancient East Indian epic the Ramayana, it tells the story of Gopalakrishnan and his difficult relationship to his son.
 The Indian Express noted that “it packs a punch.”
 A Spanish translation appeared from Belacqua (Barcelona) in 2009.
 A Map of Where I Live (1997), my first novel, intertwines a story of love and political intrigue set in Madras with the memoir of an Indian historian who discovers that Lilliput (as in Jonathan Swift’s Gulliver’s Travels) really exists.
 Shashi Tharoor called the novel “highly original, compelling, and vivid,” and World Literature Today described it as “a minor masterpiece.”